 There’s no (actually there are very few) black guys in Eastern Europe.
 Therefore inevitably, when you walk around in the streets, most people will stare at you.
 Especially little kids!
-They’ll point at you, friendly wave at you, some of them will smile at you.
+Yeah, that’s what it’s like to be traveling while black!
+People will point at you, friendly wave at you, some of them will smile at you.
 As for the adults, they’ll watch with surprise, and then they’ll keep doing whatever they were doing.
 Some of them will ask for a picture, but it’s not common.

 A girl from Hungary told me “Everyone is free to think what they want about this music, but hip hop is very popular in Eastern Europe in general, and this music had a huge positive impact on the way you guys are perceived here.
 We’re glad to see you’re visiting our countries.
 It was a lot different 15-20 years ago.
 To us, black people are cool, bon vivant, funny, etc…”

 And also good dancers, sporty and of course womanizers huh?
 I can’t tell you how many times I was asked if I was a footballer on holidays (seriously it happened in almost all the cities I’ve been to!).
 I can’t tell you how many times someone in bar grabbed my arm in a bar and said “Come on!
 Go to the dancefloor!
 You know how to dance!”
 Lemme sip my drink… And all those guys in the streets asking me if I wanna go to a strip club, if I wanna get cheap girls, or the ones asking me where are the hottest girls in the city, etc…